Previous Section Next Section Table of Contents Glossary Index

 2.2.
 Obtaining Clozure CL

-There two main ways to obtain Clozure CL.
+There are three ways to obtain Clozure CL.
 For Mac OS X, there are disk images that can be used to install Clozure CL in the usual Macintosh way.
 For other OSes, Subversion is the best way to obtain Clozure CL.
 Mac OS X users can also use Subversion if they prefer.
 Tarballs are available for those who prefer them, but if you have Subversion installed, it is simpler and more flexible to use Subversion than tarballs.
-It is easier to keep up with the bleeding edge if you are using Subversion, since disk images and tarballs are generated much less frequently than changes to Subversion.

 2.2.1.
 The Mac Way

 If you are using Mac OS X then you can install and use Clozure CL in the usual Macintosh way.
-Download and mount a disk image, then drag Clozure CL to the Applications folder.
-After that you can double-click the Clozure CL application to run it.
-The disk images are available at ftp://clozure.com/pub/release/1.2/
+Download and mount a disk image, then drag the ccl folder to the Applications folder or wherever you wish.
+After that you can double-click the Clozure CL application found inside the ccl directory.
+The disk images for version 1.7 are available at ftp://clozure.com/pub/release/1.7/

-So that Clozure CL can locate its source code, and for other reasons explained in Section 4.4.2, “Predefined Logical Hosts”, you should either put the ccl directory in the same directory as the Clozure CL application, or else put the Clozure CL application in the ccl directory.
+So that Clozure CL can locate its source code, and for other reasons explained in Section 4.6.2, “Predefined Logical Hosts”, you keep the Clozure CL application in the ccl directory.
 If you use a shell, you can set the value of the CCL_DEFAULT_DIRECTORY environment variable to explicitly indicate the location of the ccl directory.
-If you choose to do that, then the ccl and the Clozure CL application can each be in any location you find convenient.
+If you choose to do that, then the ccl directory and the Clozure CL application can each be in any location you find convenient.

-It is very easy to download, install, and build Clozure CL using Subversion.
+It is very easy to download and configure Clozure CL to obtain sources from the Subversion repository.
 This is the preferred way to get either the latest, or a specific version of Clozure CL, unless you prefer the Mac Way.
-Subversion is a source code control system that is in wide usage.
-Most modern OSes come with subversion pre-installed.
-A complete, buildable and runnable set of Clozure CL sources and binaries can be retrieved by doing one subversion checkout.
+Subversion is a source code control system that is in wide use.
+Many OSes come with Subversion pre-installed.
+A complete, buildable and runnable set of Clozure CL sources and binaries can be retrieved with a single Subversion command.

 shell> svn